Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Material and Methods

-As previously mentioned, we focus on exploring data from CXR images for reliable identification of COVID-19 among pneumonia caused by other micro-organisms.
-Hence, we proposed a specific method that allowed us to assess lung segmentation's impact on COVID-19 identification reliably.
+We focused on exploring data from CXR images for reliable identification of COVID-19 among pneumonia caused by other micro-organisms.
+Hence, we proposed a specific method that allowed us to assess lung segmentation's impact on COVID-19 identification.

-To better understand the proposal of this work, Figure \ref{fig:method} shows a general overview of the classification approach adopted, containing: the lung segmentation (Phase 1), classification (Phase 2), and prediction explanation (Phase 3).
-In Figure \ref{fig:method}, Phase 1 is skipped entirely for the classification of non-segmented CXR images.
+To better understand the proposal of this work, Figure \ref{fig:method} shows a general overview of the classification approach adopted, containing: lung segmentation (Phase 1), classification (Phase 2), and XAI (Phase 3).
+Phase 1 is skipped entirely for the classification of non-segmented CXR images.
+Although simple, this can be considered as a kind of ablation study since we isolate the lung segmentation phase and evaluate its impact.
+In order to allow the reproduction of our exact experiments, we made all our code and database available in a GitHub repository\footnote{https://github.com/lucasxteixeira/covid19-segmentation-paper}.

-It is essential to point out that our dataset contains CXR from different sources, and they are not standardized at all.
-Thus, we are dealing with images from different X-ray machines and operators, leading to very different protocols affecting the resulting image.
-The dataset will be described in more detail in section \ref{subsec:dataset}.